 State of the Art

 In terms of breast cancer diagnosis, there is a wide range of techniques for its detection.
-These are: breast exam, biopsy and imaging techniques such as X-ray scan ―or more commonly known as mammography―, breast ultrasound and magnetic resonance imaging.
-However, some limitations are noticed: firstly, the low resolution of the manual examination; secondly, the stress derived from the biopsy obtaining and finally the added cost from the sophisticated imaging methods.
+These are: breast exam; imaging techniques such as X-ray scan ―or more commonly known as mammography―, breast ultrasound and magnetic resonance imaging; and biopsy.
+However, some limitations are noticed: firstly, the low resolution of the manual examination as well as the need the suspicious nodule or mass to have a apreciable size (palpable thresold); secondly, the added cost from the sophisticated imaging methods as well as the need the suspicious nodule or mass to have a minimum size (visibility thresold); and finally the stress derived from the biopsy, a high invasive method.